-Once in Taos, take a stroll around the 400-year-old town and soak up some history.
+Start your day in Taos with a stroll around the 400-year-old town and soak up some history.
 Visit the World Heritage Site and still-inhabited Native American pueblo of Taos Pueblo.
 Admire the exquisitely preserved adobe buildings around town and enjoy local cuisine at one of the many excellent restaurants.

 Bandelier National Monument

 Journey back to the time of ancient civilizations with a visit to the Bandelier National Monument.
 An hour west of Santa Fe, the historic site is home to ancestral Pueblo dwellings that were carved into volcanic tuff by pre-colonial communities more than 11,000 years ago.

 You can explore the ancient dwellings and other ruins on an easy 1.2-mile loop trail through the Frijoles Canyon.
 Follow in the footsteps of the original inhabitants and climb ladders into several of the small carved rooms.

 If you don’t mind heights, head to Alcove House and venture 140 feet higher via four ladders to the spot where Ancestral Pueblo people built their homes in a natural recess in the cliff face.

 RELATED: Top-Rated Things to Do in Santa Fe